Key concepts

 Card

-A card represents a basic piece of information you want to remember in Recall.
+A card represents a piece of information you want to remember in Recall.
+A card has a front side (the information shown immediately) and a back side (the information you need to remember).

 Deck

 A deck is a collection of cards.
-Most important settings are defined at the deck level:
+Several important settings are defined at the deck level:

-- The data structure of cards (card fields).
+- The data structure of cards (deck fields).

 - The design of cards (card layouts).